ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 ### Uplink speed
 {: #vc_orderinginstance-uplink}

-The following options are provided for uplink speed:
+The following options are provided for the uplink speed:
-* 10 GB : this option is selected by default.
+* 10 Gb - This option is selected by default.
-* 25 GB: this option is available only when the vCenter Server instance meets the following requirements:
+* 25 Gb - This option is available only when the vCenter Server instance meets the following requirements:
    * The vSphere version is 6.7u3.
    * The bare metal server is Cascade Lake.
-   * The data center is DAL10 or WDC04.
+   * The data center is Dallas 10 or Washington DC 04.

 For NSX-T, you must specify the uplink speed for both the management cluster and the workload cluster.
 {:note}